Edited: June 15, 2021

 2. Laser treatment:

 Also, keep in mind that most redheads cannot get laser treatments because the hair is too light.
 The laser light simply cannot pick up the hair to extract it.
 It’s important to find a laser hair removal center that will work on redheads.
-Typically, laser experts will not works with a redhead because their hair is too light; but if you find the right center with the right technology, you may have luck.
+Typically, laser experts will not works with a redhead because their hair is too light; but if you find the right center with the right technology (and money to splurge), you may have luck.
 If you keep hearing “no,” begin researching the electrolysis process.

 4. Sugar Scrubs: